artifacthub/hub/CONTRIBUTING.md

 Notice how the `Author` and `Signed-off-by` lines match.
 If they do not match the PR will be rejected by the automated DCO check.

 If more than one person contributed to a commit than there can be more than one `Signed-off-by` line where each line is a signoff from a different person who contributed to the commit.

-## Issues

-Feature requests, bug reports, and support requests all occur through GitHub issues.
-If you would like to file an issue, view existing issues, or comment on an issue please engage with issues at https://github.com/artifacthub/hub/issues

-## Pull Request

-All changes to the source code are made through GitHub [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
-If you would like to make a change to the source, docs, or other component in the repository please open a pull request with the change.

-If you are unsure if the change will be welcome you may want to file an issue first.
-The issue can detail the change and you can get feedback from the maintainers prior to starting to make the change.

-You can find the existing pull requests at https://github.com/artifacthub/hub/pulls